UniversalDependencies/docs/_naq/feat/Tense.md

 ### <a name="RecPast">`RecPast`</a>: recent past tense
-The recent past tense denotes actions that happened short time before a reference point, often on the same day or the day before; in the prototypical case, the reference point is the moment of producing the utterance.
+The recent past tense denotes actions that happened a short time before a reference point, often on the same day or the day before; in the prototypical case, the reference point is the moment of producing the utterance.
 This includes two auxiliaries: the recent past auxiliary _go_ and the imperfective recent past auxiliary _goro_.

 #### Examples